 Finally, one of the best things about the Classic stylers is that they have a 30 minute timer – a sleep mode – that will automatically turn your straighteners off.
 This means that if you leave them on by accident, you don’t need to worry too much about causing a fire!
 They’re much better than other brands like Chi, and they’re undoubtedly considered as some of the best in the business.

 - Ultra-smooth titanium plates conduct ultra-high heat and resist corrosion

-- Ceramic heater instant heat & recovery.
-120 Volt usage only
+- Ceramic heater instant heat & recovery

 - 5" extended plates for faster straightening